- 1300 Centre Street

 Boston, MA 02131

-I am currently a Visiting Assistant Professor in the Biology Department at Swarthmore College.
+I am currently a Assistant Professor in the at St. Olaf College in the Biology and Environmental Studies departments.
 I teach classes and supervise student research in ecology and plant biology.

 As a Putnam Fellow at the Arnold (2018-20), I used physiological experiments to assess the vulnerability of maples (Acer spp.) represented in the Arnold’s living collections to the more frequent, more intense droughts and false springs that will likely result from climate change.
 Through combining field, lab, and greenhouse measurements, I measured the resilience of stem and leaf tissue to drought and post-budbreak freezing.
 Drawing on distribution and climate data, I modeled the evolution of these traits over the maples’ 60 million-year journey from their origins in East Asia to their current global distribution, and asked what this tells us about the challenges posed by climate change.
 This research was inspired by my collaboration in a study of Midwestern quaking (Populus tremuloides) and bigtooth (P. grandidentata) aspens and their naturally occurring hybrids.
 In the case of these aspens, we used molecular methods to document the existence of a relictual Pleistocene hybrid in northern Nebraska and found that its vulnerability to drought was intermediate relative to the vulnerability of its parent species.